 You may also need to complete registration with the California Secretary of State at sos.ca.gov.

 File your notary public commission application with the Los Angeles city clerk or licensing department.
-Many California municipalities now accept online applications.
+Many California municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $28–$280 (typical range for Los Angeles).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Los Angeles.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating California's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Los Angeles regulations.